Pilgrims gather in Bethlehem to celebrate Christmas Eve - Vanguard News Nigeria

 The first church was built on the site in the fourth century, though it was replaced after a fire in the sixth century.

-A newer and more spacious church, St. Catherine, is located next door.
+A newer and more spacious church, St. Catherine, is located next door and is where midnight mass is held.

 “It’s a great opportunity to be in such a symbolic location for Christmas,” said Lea Gudel, a 21-year-old French student studying in Jerusalem, who was in Manger Square on Monday morning.